-BTS Rail Mass Transit Growth Infrastructure Fund ("the Fund") is a closed-end and infrastructure business fund.
-The Fund was established and registered as a fund on 17 April 2013 with no project life stipulated.
+BTS Rail Mass Transit Growth Infrastructure Fund ("the Fund") is a specified infrastructure business fund with the specific investment project to invest detailed in the Fund's prospectus.
+The Fund was established and registered as a closed-end infrastructure fund on 17 April 2013 with no project life stipulated.
 The Fund raised funds from the public and general investors, with the main objective of utilising the proceeds from such fund raising to invest in infrastructure businesses.
-The Fund initially invested in acquiring the net revenue to be generated from the operations of the Core BTS SkyTrain System from Bangkok Mass Transit System Public Company Limited ("BTSC"), covering the 23.5 kilometer original lines of the BTS SkyTrain System, consisting of the 17.0 kilometer Sukhumvit line from Mo-Chit to On-Nut, and the 6.5 kilometre Silom line from National Stadium to Taksin Bridge ("the Core BTS Skytrain System").
+The Fund initially invested in acquiring the net revenue to be generated from the operations of the Core BTS Skytrain System from Bangkok Mass Transit System Public Company Limited ("BTSC"), covering the 23.5 kilometer original lines of the BTS SkyTrain System, consisting of the 17.0 kilometer in Sukhumvit line from Mo-Chit to On-Nut, and the 6.5 kilometer in Silom line from National Stadium to Taksin Bridge ("the Core BTS Skytrain System").
 The Fund may also engage in activities within the scope allowed under the regulations of the Office of the Securities and Exchange Commission and other relevant notifications, with a view to generate income and returns for the Fund and the unitholders.
 This may include investment in other securities and/or deriving benefits from other means as prescribed by securities laws and/or other relevant laws.